jacklion710/plugin-union-checker/README.md

 ## Quickstart

-If you aren't don't wish to become entangled in the world of programming then I have left application builds for both Windows and MacOS in the `app/` directory.
+If you don't wish to become entangled in the world of programming then I have left application builds for both Windows and MacOS in the `app/` directory.

 ## Installation